ebd622/splunk/core_certified_power_user/README.md

   * Creating Calculated Fields

+Explain calculated fields
+Create a calculated field
+Use a calculated field in search

 * Creating Field Extractions ([course](https://www.splunk.com/en_us/training/courses/creating-field-extractions.html))
   * Using the Field Extractor
     * Understand types of extracted fields and when they are extracted